briimcfly/conflict-resolution/README.md

 # conflict-resolution
- ## This is a subheading created on Github
+## this is a subheading created locally